syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/HTML-Format.md

 ---
 layout: post
-title: HTML-Format | WindowsForms | Syncfusion
+title: HTML Format in Windows Forms Html Viewer control | Syncfusion
-description: html format
+description: Learn about HTML Format support in Syncfusion Windows Forms Html Viewer (HTMLUI) control and more details.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

-# HTML format
+# HTML Format in Windows Forms Html Viewer (HTMLUI)

 HTMLUI allows the user to apply formats to the elements at run time.
 The HTMLFormat class creates a format for the HTML elements displayed in the HTMLUI control.
 The user can apply the format on the execution of some events based on the necessity of the application.